Xin Zhui

-Life of Xin Zhui
+Life

-Xin Zhui lived a grand lifestyle for her time.
+Xin Zhui is thought to have lived a wealthy lifestyle.
 She had private musicians for entertainment who would play for her parties as well as for her personal amusement.
 She may have enjoyed playing music as well, particularly the guqin, which was traditionally associated with refinement and intellect.
 As a noble, Xin Zhui also had access to a variety of imperial foods, including various types of meat, which were reserved for the royal family and members of the ruling class.
 Most of her clothing was made of silk and other valuable textiles, and she owned many cosmetics.

-As she aged, Xin Zhui suffered from many ailments that eventually led to a heart attack that killed her.
+As she aged, Xin Zhui suffered from many ailments that eventually led to a heart attack that caused her death.
 Along with schistosomiasis, a parasitic infection, she also had coronary thrombosis and arteriosclerosis, most likely linked to excessive weight gained due to a sedentary lifestyle, diabetes, angina pectoris, liver disease, and hypertension.
 Lumbago and a compressed spinal disc probably caused her immense pain, which contributed to a decrease in physical activity.
 She also suffered from gallstones, one of which lodged in her bile duct and further deteriorated her condition.
-Her arteries were almost totally clogged.
+Her arteries were found to be heavily congested, leading to congestive heart failure.

-A total of 138 melon seeds were found in her stomach, intestines, and esophagus; researchers believed she gulped down the melon in a great haste.
-It is inferred that she died in summer, when fruits and melons ripen.
-The presence of melon seeds in her stomach also indicates that she died within two to three hours after eating the fruit.
+A total of 130 melon seeds were found in Xin Zhui's stomach, intestines, and esophagus; researchers believed she consumed the melon very quickly.
+From this, researchers inferred that she died in summer, when fruits and melons ripen.
+The presence of melon seeds in her stomach also indicates that she died within two to three hours of eating the fruit.

-Xin Zhui died around 50 years of age in 168 or 169 BC.
+Xin Zhui died at approximately 50 years of age in 169 or 168 BC.